travellingprog/decodeServer/docs/api_reference.md

 # Responses

-All responses will be JSON objects with the following two fields
+All responses will be JSON objects with the two fields:

+* success (boolean)
+* result (array or error message)

 # Paths